ddbj/www/_jga/download-e.md

 </div>

 Decrypt downloaded encrypted data files by using the decryption tools.
-Move to the J-DU999991 directory and unzip the "J-DU999991.tool.zip" in the tools directory.
+Move to the J-DU999991 directory, and extract tools/J-DU999991.tool.zip right there, NOT inside the tools subdirectory.

 ```
 $ cd J-DU999991